This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 My process starts with an elementary and raw version of the blog post.
-In this phase, I try not to bother too much about my writing or the order the paragraphs are.
+In this phase, I try not to bother too much about my writing or the paragraphs’ order.

-I basically need to get everything from my head to ‘paper.’
+I need to get everything from my head to ‘paper.’

 I use a blog post template to keep myself on-topic as I tend to stray away from my main topic.

 Things I Pay Attention to in This Phase

 - First, I do some research about keywords and popular questions about the topic I am addressing.

 Sometimes this gives me a better idea, and at least it provides me with extra context.

 You can use different tools.
 SEMrush is great.
 Google itself also has a lot of information.
 Check out: Where to Find Infinite Content Ideas